Rouast-Labs/vitallens-python/README.md

 python examples/live.py --method=VITALLENS --api_key=YOUR_API_KEY
 ```

-### Example: Compare results with gold-standard labels using our example script
+### Compare results with gold-standard labels using our example script

 There is an example Python script in `examples/test.py` which uses `Mode.BATCH` to run vitals estimation and plot the predictions against ground truth labels recorded with gold-standard medical equipment.
 Some options are available: